dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 **Endpoint configuration for IIS**

 If you use IIS, the URL bindings for IIS override anything that you set by calling either `Listen` or `UseUrls`.
-For information about how URL binding works when you use IIS, see [ASP.NET Core Module](aspnet-core-module.md).
+For more information, see [ASP.NET Core Module](aspnet-core-module.md).

 ---